Think Twice (Celine Dion song): Commercial performance

 Upon its release, "Think Twice" became a hit in Europe and Australia.
-Uniquely for Dion's discography, whilst the song was not a major hit in America, it was a runaway hit in the United Kingdom, going on to be one of the biggest-selling records of all time.
+Uniquely for Dion's discography, whilst the song was not a major hit in the United States, it was a major hit in the United Kingdom, going on to be one of the biggest-selling records of all time.
 It remains Dion's second-biggest hit in the UK, eclipsed only by "My Heart Will Go On".

-It became the fifth best selling single of 1995 in the United Kingdom, selling 696,000 copies that year alone.
-On top of that, it was the most successful song of the year by a female artist and by a solo artist respectively.

-The song went to number one all over Europe, including: Ireland (9 weeks at the top), United Kingdom (7 weeks), Belgium Flanders (5 weeks), Netherlands (4 weeks), Norway (4 weeks) and Sweden (4 weeks).
-It was the first UK number one single not to be available on vinyl.
-It was also successful in Australia reaching number two.
-"Think Twice" was certified Platinum and as of September 2017, it has sold 1,418,966 copies in the UK.
-It was also certified Platinum in Australia (70,000) and Gold in the Netherlands (50,000) and Belgium (25,000).
+It became the fifth-best-selling single of 1995 in the United Kingdom, selling 696,000 copies that year alone.
+On top of that, it was the most successful song of the year by both a female artist and a solo artist.
+It was also the first UK number-one single not to be available on vinyl.
+The song was certified platinum, and as of September 2017, it has sold 1,418,966 copies in the UK.
+"Think Twice" also went to number one in several other European countries, including Flanders, Ireland, the Netherlands, Norway and Sweden.
+It was also successful in Australia, reaching number two.
+It was also certified platinum in Australia and gold in the Belgium and the Netherlands.

 A dance version of the song was released by Almighty Records in the 1990s, sung by British singer Rochelle.

 Music video

-The accompanying music video for "Think Twice" was directed by Randee St. Nicholas.
+The music video for "Think Twice" was directed by Randee St. Nicholas.
 It opens with a shot of Dion lying in bed.
 She wakes up and starts singing as a car drives up to her house outside.
 A man (played by the model Steve Santagati), Dion's lover, exits the vehicle and walks up to the front door into the house.
 He kisses her cheek and as Celine touches him on the shoulder, the man backs away.
 He lies down on the bed shirtless and sinks his head into the pillow.
 The camera then shows him looking at the ceiling while Dion sits in the background.
 The man is later seen carving ice sculptures with a chainsaw.
 As Celine continues singing, there is a shot of her and her lover apparently arguing.
 Dion then continues to sing wearing a blue jacket with shots of the man carving ice sculptures.
 Dion leans against one of the sculptures while her lover lies in bed.
 He then rises while Celine continues singing.
 There is then a guitar interlude with shots of the man in his garage and arguing with Dion, before heading out into his car and driving off.
 He is then seen sitting in a pile of sawdust.
 Dion continues singing while her lover smashes his ice sculptures.
 As the video ends, the man walks into the garage and reconciles with Dion.
 They then embrace and kiss in the sunlight bringing the video to a close.